redhat-cop/cloud.vmware_ops/roles/provision_virtual_esxi/README.md

 - **provision_virtual_esxi_vms** (list(dict))
     - A list of dictionaries describing the ESXi hosts you want to manage.
 If no VM exists with the name, a new VM will be created.
 VMs are created in parallel to save time.
     - **Elements**:
-        - `name` - str, The name of the VM that you want to manage.
+        - `name`: str, The name of the VM that you want to manage.
 Required
-        - `networks` - list(dict), The network definition specific to this VM.
+        - `networks`: list(dict), The network definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_networks` is used.
-        - `disks` - list(dict), The disk definition specific to this VM.
+        - `disks`: list(dict), The disk definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_disks` is used.
-        - `memory_mb` - int, The memory definition specific to this VM.
+        - `memory_mb`: int, The memory definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_memory_mb` is used.
-        - `cpus` - int, The cpu definition specific to this VM.
+        - `cpus`: int, The cpu definition specific to this VM.
 If undefined, the value from `provision_virtual_esxi_cpus` is used.

 - **provision_virtual_esxi_datastore_iso_path** (str)
     - The datastore path to the ESXi ISO file that new VMs should use to boot.
 For example, a file in the folder ISO on datastore1 might have the path `[datastore1] ISO\my_esxi_8.iso`